sharwell/developer.rackspace.com/src/docs/orchestration/getting-started/index.rst

 ===========
 These are some of the the basic operations you can perform with this API.

-Create Stack
+Create stack
 -------------
-After you have created your stack template, you can then create the stack in the Rackspace cloud in the following manner:
+After you have created your stack template, you can create the stack in the Rackspace cloud:

 .. include:: samples/create_stack.rst

-List Stacks
+List stacks
 ------------
 To see the stacks you have already deployed in a given region:

 .. include:: samples/list_stacks.rst

-Get Stack Data
+Get stack data
 ---------------
 To inspect a single stack's detail data:

 .. include:: samples/get_stack_data.rst

-Update Stack
+Update stack
 -------------
-To update or modify an existing stack, the code sample below demonstrate how it can be done:
+To update or modify an existing stack:

 .. include:: samples/update_stack.rst

-Delete Stack
+Delete stack
 -------------
 To delete a stack and destroy all resources the stack has provisioned: